First Milk (co-operative): Strategic Shift to Regenerative Principles 2020–Present

 In 2020 First Milk acquired Lake District Biogas – a site which produces renewable biogas from by-products from the cheese and whey manufacturing process.

-In 2021, as part of the company's renewed focus on sustainability and environmental improvement, First Milk invested in Agricarbon; an organisation which measures the carbon content of soil.
+In 2021, as part of the co-operative's renewed focus on sustainability and environmental improvement, First Milk invested in Agricarbon; an organisation which measures the carbon content of soil.

-In 2022 the company was successfully certified as a B Corp as a result of its sustainability and regenerative programme of work.
+In 2022 the co-operative was successfully certified as a B Corp as a result of its sustainability and regenerative programme of work.

-In 2023, the company was one of the first winners of the King's Award for Enterprise for Sustainable Development, in recognition of its sustainability targets and regenerative production methods.
+In 2023, the co-operative was one of the first winners of the King's Award for Enterprise for Sustainable Development, in recognition of its sustainability targets and regenerative production methods.

-During 2023 the company also undertook a corporate rebranding programme, to better reflect its renewed focus on regenerative agriculture and sustainability.
+During 2023 the co-operative also undertook a corporate rebranding programme, to better reflect its renewed focus on regenerative agriculture and sustainability.

 In 2024, the co-operative acquired BV Dairy, a specialist fresh dairy processing business based in Shaftesbury in Dorset.
 This business serves the food manufacturing and food service sector, and this extended First Milk’s range of dairy products into soft cheese, yoghurts, clotted cream, mascarpone and cultured creams.

 Sustainability

-The company has around 700 farmer members, who have an average herd size of 173 cows and on average farm 177 hectares.
+The co-operative has around 700 farmer members, who have an average herd size of 173 cows and on average farm 177 hectares.
 Around 91% of First Milk farms are run on grazing-based systems – meaning cows must be grazed for a minimum of six months.

 A core tenet of First Milk's strategic ethos and mission is its commitment to sustainability and environmental responsibility.
 The dairy co-operative implemented a regenerative farming programme in 2021, which became integrated as part of its updated brand positioning in 2023.
 First Milk farmers almost exclusively adhere to the principles of regenerative agriculture: protecting the soil surface, maintaining living roots, encouraging plant diversity, minimising soil disturbance and livestock integration.

-First Milk has publicly committed to reaching Net Zero by 2040, with interim commitments to sequestering 100,000 tonnes of CO_{2}e per year on farms by 2025, reducing carbon footprint at farm level by 50% by 2030 and achieving Net Zero in milk processing and transport by 2035.
+First Milk has publicly committed to reaching net zero by 2040, with interim commitments to sequestering 100,000 tonnes of CO_{2}e per year on farms by 2025, reducing carbon footprint at farm level by 50% by 2030 and achieving net zero in milk processing and transport by 2035.

-The company also considers the economic and social aspects of dairy farming and encompasses those within its sustainability mission.
+The co-operative also considers the economic and social aspects of dairy farming and encompasses those within its sustainability mission.